HNRNPR

 Symptoms

-Because the HNRNPR gene is important in the development and function of brain cells, many people who have HNRNPR-related syndrome have:
+Because the HNRNPR gene is important for brain activity, many people who have HNRNPR-related syndrome have:

-As of 2023, about 13 people in the world with an HNRNPR genetic variant have been included in medical research.
+As of 2025, about 14 people in the world with an HNRNPR genetic variant have been identified in medical research.

 Support Resources